wesbiggs/ideas/did-link.md

 ### DID document

 In order for the published _DIDLink _file to be found on the network, we need a way to allow consumers of the data to determine the current CID.
 We envision the state management of the nonce value to be the responsibility of the user interacting with a consensus system that allows them to control data associated with a DID.
-The DID resolver for that DID must be capable of generating a DID document that has a service list with entries that indicate the CID where the DIDLink file associated with the key and nonce can be found, as in this example:
+The DID resolver for that DID must be capable of generating a DID document that has a service list with entries that (1) indicate where the CID where the DIDLink file associated with the key and nonce can be found, and (2) prove that the controller of the key used for the DIDLink file also has control of the IPNS DID (with fragment).

+(1) is accomplished using the `serviceEndpoint` value, which should link to the IPFS CID of the DIDLink file.

+(2) is accomplished by generating a cryptographic signature using the key as applied to the fully qualified DID with fragment used as the service `id` (in other words, the value used with IPNS).

 ```
 {